Water Quality

 When was the uranium first detected?

 Initial Uranium Monitoring: Uranium monitoring began in December 2021 under the requirements of the short-term construction discharge permit.
-Through spring 2023, uranium concentrations at the water treatment plant outfall remained below 30 µg/L, and often below 10 µg/L.
+Through spring 2023, uranium concentrations at the water treatment plant outfall remained below the U.S. Environmental Protection Agency (EPA) standard of 30 µg/L, and often below 10 µg/L.

 Extreme Precipitation Events (May – June 2023): In May and June 2023, the site experienced unusually heavy precipitation, including a storm that delivered approximately 2.5 inches of rain.
 These events overwhelmed stormwater controls and led to emergency discharges from the site into Chimney Hollow Creek and Flatiron Reservoir.